Environment and climate

 The ability to adapt to climate change is a question of social justice.
 Rich countries are the ones that historically are responsible for the majority of carbon dioxide emissions, but it has been countries with low socio-economic status that have had to deal with the negative consequences.

 Forum Syd uses the rights-based approach to implement environmentally conscious programmes.
 We believe that underlying structural causes and power relations are affecting both environmental problems and adaptation to climate change.
-Social and planetary boundaries are interdependent and therefore both need to be considered in environmental work.
+Social and environmental challenges are interdependent and therefore both need to be considered in the work for sustainability.
 Poverty can be exacerbated by environmental improvements and vice versa.